 State North Dakota Notice Maps (PDF)

 Sandpiper County Maps – North Dakota (PDF files)

 Sandpiper County Maps – Minnesota (PDF files)

-Additional detailed maps of the preliminary route in Minnesota can be viewed on the Sandpiper regulatory page.
+Note: Additional detailed maps of the preliminary route in Minnesota can be viewed on the Sandpiper regulatory page.